A Skilled and Experienced

 Dr. Chang offers both immediate and delayed procedures in a variety of forms.
 He is happy to work with you and your cancer-care team to find the right team for your reconstruction.

-Breast reconstruction can be accomplished using breast implants or by creating a new breast mound using tissue, skin, and, in some cases, muscle taken from another part of your body — called autologous or "flap" techniques.
-Learn more about each below.
+Breast reconstruction can be accomplished using breast implants or by creating a new breast mound using tissue, skin, and, in some cases, muscle taken from another part of your body — called autologous or “flap” techniques.
+Here is an overview of each technique Dr. Chang performs.

 Choosing Breast Implants